-Deferred oil exploration cost amounted to ₱410.339 million and ₱355.951 million as of March 31, 2024 and March 31, 2023, respectively.
-Increased by 15.28% resulting from the continuous development of the Gabon oil field.
+Deferred oil exploration cost amounted to ₱457.987 million and ₱410.339 million as of March 31, 2025 and March 31, 2024, respectively.
+The account increased by 11.61% resulting from the continuous development of the Gabon oil field.

-Contract assets - current and noncurrent portion pertains to PSC and PWEI's receivable from TransCo on FIT arrears, which is currently recorded at net present value since this will be collected over five (5) years.
-PSC and PWEI's collections started in 2022 and 2021, respectively.
-The increase in current and noncurrent portion is mainly due to the effect on consolidation of PWEI's financials for the period.
+Contract assets - current and non-current portions pertain to PWEI's and PSC's receivables from TransCo on FIT arrears, which are currently recorded at net present values since these will be collected over five (5) years.
+PWEI's and PSC's collections started in 2021 and 2022, respectively.
+The increase is due to higher incremental revenue used for the period January 1, 2020 to December 31, 2020.
+For noncurrent portion, increase is due to recording of additional FIT arrears and amortization of interest income using the adjusted FIT rates applied by TransCo, net of reclassification from non-current to current account.

-Investment in a joint venture and business combination refers to the three newly incorporated special purpose vehicles namely: BuhaWind Energy Northern Luzon Corporation, BuhaWind Energy Northern Mindoro Corporation and BuhaWind Energy East Panay Corporation.
-Bulk of the 99.85% net decrease from ₱1.934 billion to ₱2.882 million is due to transfer of investment to controlling interest after PERC's acquisition of EEIPC's 20% equity interest in PWEI on May 10, 2023.
+Investment in a joint venture and business combination refers to the investment in three newly incorporated SPVs namely: BuhaWind Energy Northern Luzon Corporation, BuhaWind Energy Northern Mindoro Corporation and BuhaWind Energy East Panay Corporation.

+Right of use of assets declined by 21.44% because of the derecognition of the account relating to long term lease as a result of MGI's acquisition of PSALM lots.